VadimGush/nosql-research/README.md

 ## SQL Databases

 What is SQL.
 Describe model of a SQL DB.
+Structure and its drawbacks

+### NoSQL Databases

+What is NoSQL.
+Description of different structures and they drawbacks.

 ## Introduction to the problem

 How online games store information about player and how this information distributed across multiple servers and datacenters.

-## SQL DB limitations
+## Limitations

 ## NoSQL solution